Skip to main content

 EPA’s Coastal Storm Surge Mapper

-• Relocating also enables the Nation to incorporate smart growth techniques including low-impact development and green infrastructure to better prepare the community for the future climate.
+• Relocating also enables the Nation to incorporate smart growth techniques including low-impact development and green infrastructure to better prepare the community for the future.

 EPA’s Tribal General Assistance Program Grants may be used to help tribal communities conduct an adaptation plan and inform actions.